 - A lot of people are deficient – especially vegans, vegetarians, and those with gut inflammation

-- erum B12) are likely inadequate for assessing functional vitamin B12 status
+- Typical clinical tests (which test serum B12) are likely inadequate for assessing functional vitamin B12 status

 - Methylmalonic acid (MMA) urine or MMA serum test may provide better indication of B12 status